gek169/Simple_ISA/README.md

 * Trivially embeddable.
 Implement five small and easy-to-understand functions in a single header file to add SISA16 scripting to any system.

-* Ready for deployment. the assembler can build, execute, and disassemble binaries for debugging.
+* Ready for deployment.
+Assembler, Debugger, Disassembler, manuals.
+Everything is here.

 * Documented.
 Manpages and developer manual are provided in this repository along with examples.